Looking for a PS5? Here’s where you can grab one today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 UK stock - live: Could BT and EE restocks drop soon?
+PS5 UK stock - live: BT restock is still available, could EE be next?

 Follow live for the latest restock updates from Game, Smyths Toys, Currys and more

-Note: Update: The PS5 is still in stock at the BT Shop for BT Broadband customers – codes can be found on your MyBT portal.
-It could also drop at EE this week.
-Read on for more information.